ropelife/ropelife/README.md

 - :woman_technologist: I am a Software Developer
 - 🔭 Currently pursuing Master of Science in Computer Science at State University of New York, Binghamton
-- 👯 I’m actively looking for Summer 2023
+- 👯 I’m actively looking for Summer 2023 internships

 #### Here are a few things I've created throughout the years: